Efficient Discriminative Joint Encoders for Large Scale Vision-Language Reranking: Experiments

 \architecture achieves a favorable accuracy–efficiency profile relative to existing joint encoders.
 The local variant matches prior work on Flickr (zero-shot) and remains competitive on COCO (fine-tuned), while using a much smaller joint-encoder (tens of millions of parameters rather than hundreds) and substantially lower online latency.
 Crucially, these gains come with affordable storage costs: even in its uncompressed form it may be suitable for some use-cases, and the token-compressed variant has minimal storage costs while preserving most of the retrieval accuracy.
+Interestingly, we find out that quantizing the compressed tokens before storing them, then de-quantizing upon inference yields minimal performance degradation and can further improve storage-performance tradeoff.
+We refer the reader to \cref{app:quantizing_tokens} for more details.